Iris-Smok/The-Healthy-Family-PP4/README.md

 **Epic: Login/Register**
 - As a User I can register for an account so that I can interact with the site content
-- As a User I can login/logout off my account if I wish so that I can connect or disconnect from the website
+- As a User I can log in/out off my account if I wish so that I can connect or disconnect from the website
 - As a User I can easily see if I'm logged-in or logged-out so that I can be sure what my status is

 **Epic: Navigation**